-Three years of English
+- Three years of English. - Two years of math (Algebra 1 or higher). - Two years of natural or physical science (including one year of lab science if your high school offers it). - Three additional years of English, math or natural or physical science

-- Two years of math (Algebra 1 or higher) - Two years of natural or physical science (including one year of lab science if your high school offers it). - Three additional years of English, math or natural or physical science - Two years of social science - Four additional years of English, math, natural or physical science, social science, foreign language, comparative religion or philosophy - Earn at least a 2.0 GPA in your core courses.
+- Two years of social science - Four additional years of English, math, natural or physical science, social science, foreign language, comparative religion or philosophy - Earn at least a 2.0 GPA in your core courses. - Earn an SAT combined score or ACT sum score matching your core-course GPA on the Division II sliding scale.